JawharVal/Hospital-Management-System/README.md

 ## Overview

 The Hospital Management System is a console Java-based application for efficient hospital department and patient management.
-It makes use of CDI (Contexts and Dependency Injection) for easy data management.

 ## Features

-- **Add Departments:** Easily add and manage hospital departments.
+- **Manage Departments:** Add, remove, and edit and manage hospital departments.
 - **Manage Patients:** Add, remove, and edit patient information within departments.
 - **Information Display:** View detailed information about hospital departments and patients.